-Once you place an Action Button on your slide in PowerPoint 2011, you can make them do all sorts of actions when clicked.
+Once you place an Action Button on your slide in PowerPoint 2011 for Mac, you can make them do all sorts of actions when clicked.
 What sets Action Buttons apart from other shape types in PowerPoint is the iconography they contain.
 For most users, an icon such as a leftwards arrow indicates moving to the previous slide and a rightwards arrow does indicate progressing to the next slide.
 Another advantage of these icon-equipped Action Buttons is that they are language independent, and can work very well in multi-language and international presentations.
 In this tutorial you are going to explore the different types of Action Buttons, and their default behaviors.

 You are already aware that Action Buttons can be found within the Shape Browser, or the Shape gallery, which can be accessed from the Home tab of the Ribbon.
 Figure 1 shows the Action Buttons category within the Shape gallery.

 Figure 1: Action Buttons category within the Shape gallery

 Action Buttons are of 12 types.
 These are explained below, from top left to bottom right in the Action Buttons sub-gallery as shown highlighted in red in Figure 1, above:

 - Custom: No default behavior for this Action Button type—this typically has no icon, and you can use as required.